-Your photograph is packaged with glassine, a translucent archival wrap.
+Your photograph arrives packaged with glassine, a translucent archival wrap.
 The tube, outer carton, and other packaging are intended only for transport and not long-term storage.
-You should frame your artwork or transfer it into appropriate archival storage within a few weeks.
+It is recommended that you frame your newly acquired artwork or transfer it into appropriate archival storage within a few weeks.

 Protect Your Artwork